 Also, if you're choosing a degree with a particular career in mind, start doing work experience in that industry and, while on placements, ask for advice from your managers about what and where you could study.

 How to choose a university

-Wondering how to decide which university to go to?
-Here are the best ways to find the right university for you:
+These are the most effective ways to find the right university for you:

 Write a list of all universities you're interested in